ianheggie/net-ping/doc/net-ping2.md

    A: It's possible that the echo port has been disabled on the remote
       host for security reasons.
-Your best best is to specify a different port or to use Ping::ICMP or Ping::External instead.
+Your best best is to specify a different port or to use Net::Ping2::ICMP or Net::Ping2::External instead.

       In the case of UDP pings, they are often actively refused.
-It may be more pragmatic to set Ping::UDP.service_check = false.
+It may be more pragmatic to set Net::Ping2::UDP.service_check = false.

    Q: "Why does a TCP ping return false when I know it should return true?"